hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - network discovery & identity policies:
     - logging discovery and identity data allows you to take advantage of many features in the Firepower System
     - collect host, application, and user data for traffic on your network
-  - <span style="color: #bb6600;">Network Discovery Policies</span>
-    - control how the system collects data on your organization's network assets and which network segments and ports are monitored
-    - <span style="color: #bb6600;">multidomain deployment</span>: each leaf domain has an independent network discovery policy
-    - perform <span style="color: #bb6600;">host and application detection</span>
-    - control how the system collects data on your organization's network assets and which network segments and ports are monitored
-    - able to feed host data from 3rd-party systems
-    - discovery rules
-      - specify which networks and ports the Firepower System monitors to generate discovery data based on network data in traffic, and the zones to which the policy is deployed
-      - able to configure whether hosts, <span style="color: #bb6600;">applications</span>, and non-authoritative users are discovered
-    - config to find out what assets currently exist on the network by feeding host data from 3rd-party systems into Cisco Firepower: a <span style="color: #bb6600;">Network Discovery policy</span> to receive data from the host
-    - default management port conflicts w/ other communications: <span style="color: #bb6600;">manually change</span> the management port on FMC and all managed devices
-  - feature to determine which applications used in the network but not sending metadata to Cisco Firepower: <span style="color: #bb6600;">Network Discovery</span>
   - identity policy
     - <span style="color: #bb6600;">realm</span>: connection between the FMC and the user accounts on the servers you monitor
     - A realm consists of one or more LDAP or Microsoft Active Directory servers that share the same directory credentials.